duchuycao15/duchuycao15/README.md

 ## Hi there 👋
 LEGO LOVERS, - Love buiding stuffs

-- 🔭 I’ve been working in tech for over 10 years, with a deep understanding of both hardware and software.
-I’m pursuing a master’s degree in Computer Science and currently learning two languages.
+🔧💻 10+ years in tech with hands-on experience in both hardware and software.

-- 🌱 I’m currently learning Japanese and also Chinnese.
-- I love to learn about AI and web developments
+🎓 Master’s in Computer Science (in progress) and learning two languages on the side.

+🗣️ Currently studying: Japanese 🇯🇵 + Chinese 🇨🇳

+🤖🌐 Always curious: AI, web development, and the newest tools/tech trends.

+👨‍🏫 Teaching role: I teach beginner programming concepts in Java and Python at a community college.

+🎧🛠️ Customer-first tech support: Help desk technician for a robotics company—solving problems while keeping users happy.

 # 💻 Tech Stack: